wpcplugin/wc-premium-checkout/README.txt

 ✓ Checkout layout inspired by the world's largest e-Commerce ✓ Clean and easy to understand design
 ✓ Color and style customization controls (Basic)

-In the future Onepage Checkout will have a PRO version with more features:

-✓ Header editor
-✓ Footer editor
-✓ Various fields of style customization
-✓ Support for shotcodes and custom HTML
-✓ Thank you page
-✓ Login page and email capture before the checkout screen ✓ Optimization of field groups
-✓ Custom typography
-✓ One click demo import

 == Installation ==